 This is “normal” though, since the game’s extremely outdated graphics, left it out from most lists and suggestions of MMO fans.
 Old School Runescape has at least 100,000 players active at any time, usually peaking at 200K+.

 What’s best, is that there’s no other MMO publisher that posts their numbers, but OSRS does so on their official site.
-Keep in mind that all the numbers concern just “Old School Runescape”, not its latest iteration “Runescape”, or the mobile version etc. Chances are, that by combining both, the population is at least double.
+Keep in mind that all the numbers concern just “Old School Runescape” (and OSRS mobile), not its latest iteration “Runescape”, or its mobile version etc. Chances are, that by combining both, the population is at least double.

 Old School Runescape is free to play, and you can create your account here (official).
 However, there are a lot of features missing from free accounts, so better read about osrs premium subscription benefits, or learn how to get free premium just by playing.